OyvindAndersson/signex_web/resources/assets/js/app-v1/auth/readme.md

 # Auth module

+This module exposes components and other authority-functionality to the appliaction.

-## Todos
+## Milestones for Auth

-- [ ] Setup custom service for API requests in ./api.js to "disconnect" this module from 'common'
+- [ ] Handle changes of isAuthenticated immediatly to avoid the need for refresh to update UI.